 The South Region is responsible for the enforcement of insurance related crimes committed in Broward, Dade and Palm Beach Counties.
-The region is divided into two Personal Injury Protection (PIP) squads and two general fraud squad, directed by one captain and four lieutenants.
+The region is divided into two auto fraud squads and three general fraud squad, directed by one captain and five lieutenants.

 Lt.
 William Lee began his law enforcement career in Connecticut in 1979.
 Upon moving to Florida in 1982, Lt.
 Lee was employed by the Sunrise Police Department.
 He served there for 18 years, the last 13 as a Sergeant.
 Lt.
 Lee started his employment with the Division of Insurance Fraud in 2000.
 In 2010, he was promoted to lieutenant and now supervises the Plantation PIP squad.
 Lt.
 Lee holds a Bachelor of Science degree from the University of New Haven and a master’s degree from Florida International University.
 He is also a certified fraud examiner.

 Glen began his career with the Division of Insurance Fraud in 2006.
 Prior to joining the Division of Insurance Fraud, Glen served for the United States Navy aboard the USS John F Kennedy (CV-67) serving as a Boatswains Mate / Rescue Swimmer and as a police officer with the Fort Myers Police Department in uniformed patrol.
 Originally assigned as a detective to the Fort Myers field office, he was promoted to Lead Detective in 2013.
 During his career here he has investigated a variety of complex fraud cases, acted as a field training officer and is currently appointed as a Special Deputized U.S. Marshal sponsored by the Federal Bureau of Investigation.
 Glen holds a Bachelor of Science degree in Criminal Justice from Florida Gulf Coast University and became a Certified Fraud Examiner in 2009.